python/typing/docs/spec/tuples.rst

 The ``tuple`` class has some special behaviors and properties that make it different from other classes from a typing perspective.
 The most obvious difference is that ``tuple`` is variadic -- it supports an arbitrary number of type arguments.
-Each type argument represents a single element, and those elements are immutable at runtime.
+At runtime, the sequence of objects contained within the tuple is fixed at the time of construction.
+Elements cannot be added, removed, reordered, or replaced after construction.
 These properties affect subtyping rules and other behaviors as described below.

 Tuple Type Form